 4) M’as Tu Oublie (sds) *** V7

-Follow White Lies up and around the arete before making a long reach left to the start holds of Heel Deal.
-Drop down onto these holds and finish up this problem.
+Follow White Lies up and around the arête before making a difficult traverse left across the narrow face above the overhang to the start holds of Heel Deal.
+Drop across on to these holds and then finish up this problem.

 The Headland Boulders